rudyberends/homebridge-loxone-proxy/README.md

 |`WindowMonitor` | ContactSensor | Auto
 |`Window` | Window | Auto

-For the plugin to recognize the items, the item needs to be vissible in the user interface.
+For the plugin to recognize the items, the item needs to be visible in the user interface.
 This can be done by enabling "use" in the userinterface section of the item.

 <img width="408" alt="useinuserinterface" src="https://github.com/rudyberends/homebridge-loxone-proxy/assets/75836217/b422015b-4a5d-411e-b98c-42ef86cf8d58">